 With the aim of making people aware of how to approach the Internet responsibly in an increasingly hyper-connected world, LEWIS designed and developed an integrated communication campaign #ConnectResponsibly

 The second phase, instead, began during the last month of the Italian electoral campaign.
-The goal was to promote responsible use of connectivity and encourage positive online behaviour, so D-Link decided to analyse the behaviour of Italians online towards politicians and elections.
+The goal was to promote responsible use of connectivity and encourage positive online behaviour.
+To achieve this, D-Link analysed the online behaviour of Italians online towards politicians and elections.

-To continue the awareness the issue of responsibility in content, D-Link plans to launch a project with schools for the next school year, to make young people aware of these issues.
+To continue pushing for awareness on the issue of responsibility in content, D-Link intends to launch a project with schools for the next school year, to make young people aware of these issues.

 - 19 articles published in the first phase